 About Balance for Busy Brains

 This platform was born out of lived experience.
-I’m Anna — a working mom in tech, running on caffeine, with a brain that’s always ten tabs open.
 I know what it’s like to feel stuck, overwhelmed, or just plain exhausted from figuring everything out alone.
 So I created this site as a shortcut: a place to share things that actually help.
-Tools, resources, and ideas that make your day smoother, lighter, or a little more fun — no endless research required
+Tools, resources, and ideas that make your day smoother, lighter, or a little more fun.

 What you find here is a mix of practical resources and personal stories.
 There are planners and digital tools I’ve created to help bring a little order to the chaos, but there are also honest reflections on what helps me when I feel stuck or overwhelmed.
 I share the small things that work for me, the challenges that keep coming back, and the ways I keep finding my footing.
 Even when it feels like I’m starting over again and again.